mfey/units2/API.md

 # units2 API -- Overview

-This is not a full specification of the edge cases, the thrown errors, etc. Think of it as the API-lite or the Getting-Started-API or the Cheatsheet.
+This is not a full specification of the edge cases, the thrown errors, etc. Think of it as the API-lite or the Getting-Started-API.

 # Namespaces